nasuno/Holodeck/README.md

     └── AnotherPlugin.dll
 ```

-## Writing a Plugin
+&nbsp;&nbsp;Writing a Plugin

-### 1. Create the Class File
+Create the Class File

 Create a new VB.NET class library project.
-Import the plugin API namespace:
+Import the plugin API namespace:<br>
 ```vb
 Imports Current.PluginApi
 ```

-### 2. Add the Metadata Attribute
+Add the Metadata Attribute

-Every plugin requires the `PluginMetadata` attribute:
+Every plugin requires the `PluginMetadata` attribute:<br>
 ```vb
 <PluginMetadata("My Plugin", "1.0", "Author", "Description of what the plugin does.")>
 Public Class MyPlugin